Lonely Mountain: Goal of psychological quest

+Two scholars of literature, Paul Kocher and Randel Helms analyse Bilbo's journey to the lonely mountain, describing it as the goal of his quest and the point at which it is achieved.
+Both compare the quest in The Hobbit with that of The Lord of the Rings, noting that the two novels, for all their differences including the reason for the quests, are structurally similar.

+Gain and loss

-Tom Shippey notes that in The Hobbit, the lonely mountain is a symbol of adventure, and the "true end" of the story is the moment when Bilbo looks back from a high pass and sees "There far away was the Lonely Mountain on the edge of eyesight.
+The Tolkien scholar Tom Shippey notes that in The Hobbit, the lonely mountain is a symbol of adventure, and the "true end" of the story is the moment when Bilbo looks back from a high pass and sees "There far away was the Lonely Mountain on the edge of eyesight.
 On its highest peak snow yet unmelted was gleaming pale.
 'So comes snow after fire, and even dragons have their ending!' said Bilbo, and he turned his back on his adventure."

 Amelia Harper, in the J. R. R. Tolkien Encyclopedia, writes that the mountain's history, as usual for the Dwarves, was a tale of "beauty gained and lives lost".

 Adaptations

 The Lonely Mountain: Lair of Smaug the Dragon is a board game produced in 1985 by Iron Crown Enterprises, designed by Coleman Charlton, which features groups of adventurers, either Dwarves, Elves, Orcs or Men entering Smaug's Lair to capture his treasure before he awakens.

 "Erebor", specifically the southern spurs of the Mountain and Dale, is a playable map in The Lord of the Rings: The Battle for Middle-earth II.
 It has three gates, including the one Tolkien described and two which cannot be closed, to allow those playing as invading forces to easily enter the stronghold.

 The Lonely Mountain appears in Peter Jackson's film adaptations of The Hobbit: An Unexpected Journey, The Desolation of Smaug, and The Battle of the Five Armies.
 The actual setting was Mount Ruapehu in New Zealand.